Identify logged-in users

 - After auth state resolves on initial load

-- After login, before the user opens the panel
+- After login, before the user opens the widget

 - After logout, with